tonysm/jekyll.tonysm.com/_posts/2021-02-16-when-objects-are-not-enough.markdown

 Such messages usually take the form of method class and this idea that got propagated in other languages such as Java or C++.
 Joe Armstrong, one of the co-designers of Erlang, [wrote in the Elixir](https://elixirforum.com/t/learning-elixir-frst-impressions-plz-dont-kill-me/16424/52) forum that, in Smalltalk, messages "were not real messages but disguised synchronous function calls", and that "mistake" (according to him) was also repeated in other languages.

-One common misconception I see is thinking of objects as types.
+One common misconception seems to be on thinking of objects as types.
 Types (or [Abstract Data Types](https://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=1BC6456DEBB197D0E99CE43E9ED0AFE9?doi=10.1.1.136.3043&rep=rep1&type=pdf), which are "synonyms" - or close enough - for the purpose of this writing) aren't objects.
 As Kay points out in [this seminar](https://www.youtube.com/watch?v=QjJaFG63Hlo), the way objects are used these days is a bit confusing because it's intertwined with another idea from the '60s: data abstraction (ADTs).
 They are similar in some ways, particularly in implementation, but its intent is different.

 The intent of ADT, according to Kay, was to take a system in Pascal/FORTRAN that's starting to become difficult to change (where the knowledge has been spread out in procedures) and wrap envelopes around data structures, invoking operations by means of procedures in order to get it to be a bit more representation independent.